-420.11 RETENTION OF RECORDINGS
+421.11 RETENTION OF RECORDINGS

-All recordings shall be retained for a period consistent with the requirements of the organization's records retention schedule but in no event for a period less than 180 days.
+All recordings shall be retained for a period consistent with the requirements of the organization's records retention schedule but in no event for a period less than 90 days.

-If an individual captured in a recording submits a written request, the recording shall be retained for an additional time period.
+If an individual captured in a recording submits a written request, the recording may be retained for additional time period.
 The coordinator should be responsible for notifying the individual prior to destruction of the recording (Minn.
 Stat. § 13.825).